JPplayground/MicrosoftSQLDemo/README.md

 ## Setup and Usage
 - Ensure that you have a Microsoft SQL Server instance running and accessible.
 - Modify the connectionUrl in SQLTests to match your SQL Server configuration.
+(Server name can be found in Microsoft SQL Server Management Studio)
+    - `String connectionUrl = "jdbc:sqlserver://{SERVER_NAME};databaseName={DATABASE_NAME};integratedSecurity=true;trustServerCertificate=true"`
 - Run the tests using JUnit to verify the functionality.